aperezsolsona/MastermindAPI/README.md

 ## Design considerations

+- This code has been left in verbose mode, i.e. if this was for a real game API, the output would not show the board's code, it would remain secret.
 - REST api has been developed only with JSON as available transfer encoding.
 - Output and design has been kept as minimal as possible for time optimization.
 - No game restrictions have been put in place, such as blocking new guesses to already solved boards, or maximum number of guesses.